ThoughtWorksInc/cd4ml-workshop/instructions/3-machine-learning-pipeline.md

   * Save and go back to the main [Dashboard](http://gocd.cd4ml.net) page

-6. Unpause the machine learning pipeline to train and publish your model.
+6. Wait for the machine learning pipeline to train and publish your model.

 **WARNING: The pipeline should fail because the model training accuracy is not good enough!**